Haversine Calculator - Great Circle Distance

 Key properties and applications of the haversine formula include:

-• Navigation: Essential for calculating flight paths, shipping routes, and GPS navigation.
+• Navigation: essential for flight paths, shipping routes, drone planning, GPS guidance

-• Range: Works for any two points on Earth, regardless of distance.
+• Universal range: works for any two points on Earth, including antipodal pairs (opposite sides of the planet)

-The haversine formula is especially important in modern applications like ride-sharing services, delivery optimization, weather forecasting, and any system that needs to determine proximity or calculate travel distances between geographical locations.
+Modern applications include ride-sharing matching, delivery time estimation, hyperlocal advertising, weather forecasting, and any system that needs to determine proximity or compute travel distances between geographical locations.

 How does the Haversine Formula work?

-The haversine formula calculates the great-circle distance between two points on a sphere using their latitude and longitude coordinates.
-The formula involves several trigonometric functions and accounts for the Earth's radius.
+The haversine formula computes the great-circle distance between two points on a sphere from their latitude and longitude.
+It uses sine, cosine, and arcsine, and assumes the sphere has a known radius — typically Earth's mean radius of 6,371 km.

 Where: